TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

  1. State - awake/anesthetized
  2. Sound Type - BBN / FS
  3. Time - pre / post
-these categories are used for the plots, and for the description vector.
+These categories are used for the plots, and for the description vector.